 Where was Self Medicating filmed?

 The short film was shot in various locations across Melbourne & Ballarat VIC, Australia.
-Locations included a private residence in Kensington, Le Hotel in Ballarat and parklands in Parkville.
+Locations included a private residence in Kensington, Craigs Royal Hotel in Ballarat, Queen Victoria Hostel in Melbourne and parklands in Parkville.

 How many people were invoved in the making of the short film?

 The core creatives were James Antonio Masefield and D.O.Ü.G. who performed much of the films planning and production.
-Other creatives included the talented (Gemma Horbury - Trumpet Musician) and TBA (Sound Guy).
-Co-star Hélène Tardif as well as many extras who played the role of brethrens were also indispensable to the project.
+Other creatives included the talented Gemma Horbury (Trumpet Musician) and Damien Pitcon (Composer).
+Co-stars Hélène Tardif and Alexander Dymalovski were instumental as well as the many extras who played the role of brethrens in the project.

 What techniques did you use to give the film its unique style?